Bénézet

-Bénézet (Benedict, Benezet, Benet, Benoît; c.
-1163 – 1184) was a saint of the Catholic Church.
+Bénézet (also Benedict, Benezet, Benet, Benoît; c.
+1163 – 1184) is a saint of the Catholic Church.

 Biography

-Christian tradition states that he was a shepherd boy who saw a vision during an eclipse in 1177 which led him to build a bridge over the Rhône River at Avignon.
+Christian tradition states that he was a shepherd boy who had a vision during an eclipse in 1177, which led him to build a bridge over the Rhône River at Avignon.

 He was told that angels would watch over his flocks in his absence.
-He built the bridge single-handedly; ecclesiastical and civil authorities refused to help him.
+He built the bridge single-handedly, as ecclesiastical and civil authorities refused to help him.
 Bénézet, it is said, lifted a huge stone into place, and announced it would be the start of the foundation.
 This would become the Pont Saint-Bénézet.

 According to the legend, there were shouts of "Miracle!
 Miracle!" when Bénézet had laid the first stone.
-Eighteen miracles occurred in total: the blind had their vision restored, the deaf could hear again, cripples could walk; and hunchbacks had their backs straightened.
-Bénézet thus won support for his project from wealthy sponsors who, it is claimed, formed themselves into the Bridge-Building Brotherhood to fund its construction.
+Eighteen miracles occurred during this incident, including the blind having their sight restored, the deaf hearing again, cripples walking, and hunchbacks had their backs straightened.

+Bénézet thus won support for his project from wealthy sponsors who, it is claimed, formed themselves into the Bridge-Building Brotherhood to fund the bridge’s construction.